abelsj60/lexical-401/lined-code-node/v1/README.md

   }
   ```

 If you enable line numbers, toggle visibility via the `LinedCodeNode`'s `toggleLineNumbers` method.
-Toggling's handled by adding and removing the `line-number` class on the fly.
+Toggling is handled by adding and removing the `line-number` class on the fly.

 ##### Capabilities and limitations

-Here’s what works: Style line numbers and the gutter that sits behind them (_see above CSS_).
-You can also enable horizontal scrolling on long lines by adding `overflow-x: auto` to the `code` element and `white-space: pre` to each line.
+Here’s what works: Styling line numbers and the line-number gutter, as well as enabling horizontal scrolling on long lines (add `overflow-x: auto` to the "`code`" element and `white-space: pre` to each line).

 Here's what doesn't work: `{ position sticky }`.
 (Maybe more.)